 - Wildlife support: flowers attract and provide nectar to hummingbirds, adult butterflies, bees and other insect pollinators; overall plant attracts and supports beneficial insects and other pest eating insects and is a caterpillar host plant and larval food source for native butterflies and moths

 - Native habitat/range: common in valleys, roadsides, fields, near streams and disturbed areas, from sea level up to 1600m, in most areas of Oregon, as well as California, Idaho, Nevada, Washington, north to British Columbia, northeast to Manitoba, east to Michigan, southeast to Texas.
-Portland Plant List - no (though there are historically occurrences in Multnomah County).
+Portland Plant List - no (though there are historical occurrences in Multnomah County so this could be disputed).

 - Special features & uses: important plant for pollinators, specifically butterflies and hummingbirds